1st and 2nd Year National Championships at Woodward Academy

 - Your arguments need to be comprehensible and warranted, and I will not vote on arguments that don't meet these thresholds.

-- (For LD) I will not vote on a skep trigger or an a priori or whatever other nonsense you make up.
+- I will not vote for stupid LD args like a prioris or whatever else you make up.

 Emmaline Harmon Paradigm